Araise25/araise_Web/README.md

 ## Coming Soon

 🚀 **Package Manager (Coming Soon!)**
-We're excited to announce our upcoming package manager that will make installing and managing arAIse projects easier than ever.
+We're excited to announce our upcoming package manager that will make installing and managing araise projects easier than ever.
 Stay tuned for the release in the coming days!

 ## Contributing

 We welcome contributions from the community!
-Check out our [contribution guidelines](https://github.com/arAIse/arAIse_Web/blob/main/CONTRIBUTING.md) to get started.
+Check out our [contribution guidelines](https://github.com/araise/araise_Web/blob/main/CONTRIBUTING.md) to get started.

 ## License